bgoonz/gists-revamp/by-extension/markdown/fullstack-resource-guide.md

 Along with some of its other [features](https://go.dev/solutions/webdev/), it makes Go an amazing language to work with for server-side development.

-_Pro-Tip: If you’re just starting out with Go always type “Golang” instead of “Go” into Google searches — the results will be far more relevant._
+_Pro-Tip: If you’re just starting out with Go always type “Golang " instead of “Go " into Google searches — the results will be far more relevant._

 These are a few great resources for getting started with Go, however, the server-side tutorials by Dave Stearns discussed below were my primary method for learning Go.